English: Tokyo Ghoul

 Both anime's have man eating species and both main characters get into disturbing and horrible situations.
 They are a lot a like!

 Both revolve around a young man being thrown into a violent world after a supernatural instance where everything is out to kill him.
-While Kieseijuu admittedly handles it better, the underlying messages under both about what is wrong and what is right are similar, if not identical.
+While Kiseijuu admittedly handles it better, the underlying messages under both about what is wrong and what is right are similar, if not identical.